gregsenterprises/WASPscan/README.md

     waspscan -f data/1SWASP_xyz.tbl -p [days]

-If you want to scan multiple log files within a directory there's also a helper script for that purpose:
+If you want to scan multiple *tbl* files or *fits* files within a directory there's also a helper script for that purpose:

     waspscandir [minimum period] [maximum period]